omob/ayodeji-abodunrin-website/src/projects/learning-management-system.md

 ![Website Screen ](../images/portfolio/thumbnails/lms.png)

-In an attempt to improve the student/lecturer relationship, we developed a learning management system (LMS) with a feature for result processing.
+In an attempt to improve the student/lecturer relationship, I developed a learning management system (LMS) with a feature for result processing.
 The solution incorporates a learning management system and a system for record processing.

 A learning management system is an application that is helpful within the administration hierarchy of a university; it aids the documentation, tracking, lecture, and delivery of academic courses, coaching programs, or other education and development programs.